o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 - The user update has `authorizationKind: 'None_given'`.
 That means the update is not authorized.
 This is possible because it doesn't include any changes that require authorization: It just receives MINA.
 You can send someone MINA without their permission.

 In general, there are three kinds of authorizations that an account update can have: a proof, a signature, or none.
-You learn about signatures in the next section.
+You learn more about signatures in the next section.
 You can find more details in [Permissions](/zkapps/o1js/permissions).

 ## Account update tree structures